Back to: Business Technology Articles

 • No mailbox-only destinations

-• A physical location where a courier can complete delivery (and sometimes obtain a signature)
+• A physical delivery point where a courier can complete delivery (and sometimes obtain signature/verification)

-Private carriers operate door-to-door.
-If there is no physical drop-off point, delivery becomes uncertain or impossible.
+Couriers operate door-to-door.
+If there’s no physical drop-off point, delivery can become uncertain or impossible.

 Can You Ship to a P.O.
 Box?